jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 Those may all be examples of *nested commands*.
 Sometimes however, it might be easier to use a single name for these phenomena.

-A distinction between *active* nested commands and *inactive* nested commands might be relevant sometimes.
+A distinction between *active* nested commands and *inactive* nested commands might be relevant.
 Code blocks might be *active* nested commands.
 A local function may be an *inactive* nested command for instance.

-### Parameters and Return Values Not Covered

-Symbolizations for parameters and return values might be missing in much of these texts.
-Those are intended to be covered by another chapter: "Parameters".

 ### Implementation